Did you ever think your morning cup of coffee could make an impactful change in someone’s life?

 Trail Coffee Roasters, a female-run, seed-to-cup café has made such a tremendous change in not only the lives of their customers but also the lives of their employees.

-Trail Coffee Roasters provides 500 Nicaraguan resident workers with meals, dormitories, and a schoolhouse.
+However with Trail Coffee Roasters, they provide 500 Nicaraguan resident workers with meals, dormitories, and a schoolhouse.
 This coffee company has been a permanent employer for people in the mountain region for years, enhancing the lives of all those involved with this wonderful coffee business, and helping bring the mountains of Nicaragua to Stockton one bean at a time.
 Running a coffee business is a busy and tough process, but it is worth it to see the fruits of their labor.
 For those who may be contemplating doing it, they may want to check out this Coffee Blog that buys his Content online and see how they can build their business up.

 With their new location in Downtown Stockton, Gianna is excited about the new home for Trail Coffee Roasters.
 The café features a “contemporary meets rustic, trail campy vibe,” Gianna says, with a “homey feel.”
 This female, family-run coffee café will be open “Monday through Friday with a Grand Opening party” happening later on in May, Gianna states.
 Menu items will include not only delicious breakfast items prepared on site but also their authentic and signature coffee from the family farm.